M. Johansen, PhD (Director)—public management

 Up to nine graduate credits may be counted toward the degree with approval.
-Call the PUBA program office for additional information.
+Email the PUBA program office for additional information.

 The Certificate in Public Administration

 The program offers two certificate tracks: (1) public service leadership, and (2) nonprofit management.
 Each is 15 credits.

 Courses in both tracks are compatible with work schedules.
 The nonprofit management track may be taken in conjunction with the Master of Public Administration (MPA) degree.
 The classes in both of these tracks may be counted toward the MPA degree, with some restrictions.
 Students wishing to move from one of the certificate tracks into the MPA must apply for and be formally accepted into the master’s program.

 The Nonprofit Management Track

-The track in nonprofit management is made up of two 3-credit required courses (PUBA 604 Leadership and Ethics, PUBA 630 Nonprofit Management, and PUBA 631 Nonprofit Practices and Tools) that provide an overview of issues in the field; 6 credits of electives; and a 3-credit practicum.
-Students take two electives: at least one elective must be a PUBA course.
-The student in consultation with his or her advisor selects these courses.
-Students completing this track may be eligible for the professional Certified nonprofit Management credential.
+The track in nonprofit management is made up of three 3-credit required courses (PUBA 604 Leadership and Ethics, PUBA 630 Nonprofit Management, and PUBA 631 Nonprofit Practices and Tools) that provide an overview of issues in the field; one 3-credit elective; and a 3-credit practicum.
+Students take a 3-credit elective selected from any course taught in PUBA; an outside course requires advisor approval.
+Students completing this track may be eligible for the professional Certified Nonprofit Management credential.